 If you suspect you have Plantar Fasciitis, you should stop running or reduce the amount of training depending on the severity of your condition.
 Common sense rules!

 As with all injuries, it is best to try to prevent them before they occur.
-Use body awareness to help correct any deficiencies in your running posture and to ensure your body's movements are relaxed and flowing without any constrictions.
+Correct any deficiencies in your running posture and ensure your body's movements are relaxed and flowing without any constrictions.

 When you are no longer feeling pain in your foot, you may want to try to take some preventive action by making your feet stronger.
 Walk barefoot (with or without socks) as much as possible to help stretch and strengthen the plantar tendon.
 At some point you may want to consider transitioning to minimalist or barefoot running shoes.
 This style of running encourages a mid-foot strike and the flexible shoes allow the feet to stretch out and strengthen.
 A word of caution though: switching to minimalist shoes should be done gradually and properly.
 Read more about transitioning to Barefoot Running to ensure you approach it sensibly.

 Other related articles: